freeCodeCamp/freeCodeCamp/guide/english/css/css-cursors/index.md

 ![alt text](http://www.javascripter.net/faq/24_cursor_styles.gif "CSS Cursors")

 You can also set an image as the cursor.
-Note: Always specific a default cursor at the end incase the specified cursor is unavailable.
+Note: Always specify a default cursor at the end incase the specified cursor is unavailable.

 ```
 .custom-cursor {